 VI.
-HOW TO FILE A COMPLAINT
+HOW TO FILE ACOMPLAINT.

-A complainant or reporter may submit a Incident Report Form to the Title IX Coordinator, one of the Deputy Title IX Coordinators, Human Resources, or the Equal Opportunity Office.
+A complainant or reporter may submit a paper (hard copy) or electronic Incident Report Form to the Title IX Coordinator, one of the Deputy Title IX Coordinators, Human Resources, or the Equal Opportunity Office.
 Although the Incident Report Form should be as specific as possible regarding the conduct that precipitated the complaint, it need not reflect every detail related to the allegations in the complaint, as additional information may be discovered during the investigation.